EdHarty/Kris-Kringle/README.md

 All Pages:
 TEST            | OUTCOME                          | PASS / FAIL
 --------------- | -------------------------------- | ---------------
-Subscribe to newsletter | By inputting my email in the newsletter form in the footer, I am directed to the home page.
+Subscribe to Newsletter | By inputting my email in the newsletter form in the footer, I am directed to the home page.
 A success message pop up is visible. | PASS
-Unsubscribe to newsletter page | By clicking the "unsubscribe" link in the footer, I am directed to the newsletter unsubscribe page. | PASS
+Unsubscribe to Newsletter page | By clicking the "unsubscribe" link in the footer, I am directed to the newsletter unsubscribe page. | PASS
-Contact Us page | By clicking the "contact us" link in the footer, I am directed to the contact page. | PASS Register page | By clicking the "Register" link in the footer, I am directed to the register page.| PASS Login page | By clicking the "login" link in the footer, I am directed to the login page. | PASS Facebook | By clicking the Facebook icon, a new tab opens and redirects to my Facebook website. | PASS Twitter | By clicking the Twitter icon, a new tab opens to the Twitter website. | PASS Instagram | By clicking the Instagram icon, a new tab opens to the Instagram website. | PASS
+Contact Us page | By clicking the "contact us" link in the footer, I am directed to the contact page. | PASS Register page | By clicking the "Register" link in the footer, I am directed to the register page.| PASS Login page | By clicking the "login" link in the footer, I am directed to the login page. | PASS Facebook page | By clicking the Facebook icon, a new tab opens and redirects the user to the Kris Kringle Facebook page. | PASS
+Twitter | By clicking the Twitter icon, a new tab opens to the Twitter website. | PASS Instagram | By clicking the Instagram icon, a new tab opens to the Instagram website. | PASS